steambro01/Linux-Router/README.md

 # Linux-Router
 Ubuntu Server configured as a virtual router to provide routing, NAT, and VLAN grouping for virtual machines and home lab devices.
-Includes configurations for Netplan and inter-VLAN routing to simulate enterprise-style networking on a personal setup.
+Includes configurations for Netplan and inter VLAN routing to simulate enterprise style networking on a personal setup.

 ## ❓ Why use a Linux server as a router?